ShaastraWebops/CoordPortal/app/routes/uploads/README.md

-This folder is for temporarily storing the uploaded files
+This folder is a buffer for uploading to cloudinary. this should not be deleted.